aparo/pyes/docs/guide/reference/java-api/delete.rst

             .actionGet();

-For more information on the delete operation, check out the :doc:`delete API <.//guide/reference/api/delete.html>`  docs.
+For more information on the delete operation, check out the :ref:`delete API <es-guide-reference-java-api-guide-reference-api-delete>`  docs.

 Operation Threading